cloud-ark/caastle/README.rst

 c) Application containers

-An Environment-as-Code solution offers ability to declare these environment components for an application and a command-line tool to create this environmnet, binding all its components together.
+An Environment-as-Code solution offers ability to declare these environment components for an application and a command-line tool to create the environmnet, binding all its components together.
-It is a non-hosted solution which is a PaaS alternative for containerized cloud applications.
+It is a *non-hosted* PaaS alternative for containerized cloud applications.

-Currently such cloud environments are not easy to create, share, and reproduce because managed cloud services (like Amazon Relational Database - RDS) are not integral part of the application architecture definition.
+Currently such cloud environments for containerized applications are not easy to create, share, and reproduce because managed cloud services
+(like Amazon Relational Database - RDS) are not integral part of the application architecture definition.

-Platform-as-a-service (PaaS) systems support managed service integration with applications, however, PaaS's hosted (Client/server) architecture is increasingly seen as an overhead given most of the traditional PaaS functionality is now available in Docker and Container-as-a-service (CaaS) systems.
+Platform-as-a-service (PaaS) systems support managed service integration with applications, however, PaaS's hosted architecture is increasingly seen as an overhead for managed service integration given most of the traditional PaaS functionality is now available in Docker and Container-as-a-service (CaaS) systems.
 The alternative approach today is to develop a custom solution using CaaS + Infrastructure-as-Code systems (like TerraForm) to provision managed cloud services + custom scripting for binding